 The American Woodcock (Scolopax minor, hereinafter woodcock) has long been thought to migrate at low altitudes, and thus may face increased collision and mortality risks.
 Even before tracking data were available, Mendall and Aldous (1943) estimated that woodcock migrate at altitudes of 12–15m based on the high rate of woodcock collisions with power, telephone, and telegraph lines.
 Woodcock are among the most frequently found species due to building collisions in major US cities such as Minneapolis (Loss et al. 2019) and Chicago (Van Doren et al. 2021), and mass building collision events occurred when woodcock were caught in snowstorms during their early spring migration (Loss et al. 2020).
-Woodcock morphology is believed to play a role in their susceptibility to building collisions; the species is comparatively rotund with shorter wings than many other nocturnal migrants, which may make woodcock less maneuverable during migratory flight (Loss et al. 2020).
-The comparative positioning of woodcock eyes further back on the head than most other birds provides greater peripheral vision, but also substantially reduces their binocular vision, which may impede their ability to avoid airspace obstacles (Cobb 1959, Martin 1994).
-Woodcock migratory mortality has been identified as a potential causal factor in their declines of 0.8% per year since the 1960s (Cooper and Rau 2012, Loss et al. 2020).
+Woodcock migratory mortality has been suggested as a potential causal factor in their declines of 0.8% per year since the 1960s (Cooper and Rau 2012, Loss et al. 2020).
 No studies to date have quantified woodcock flight altitudes, or examined how those altitudes might impact their vulnerability to collision with airspace obstacles.

 Here we investigate the propensity for the American Woodcock to fly at low altitudes during migratory flights and examine how flight altitudes compare to the altitudinal distributions of common airspace obstacles.
 We also quantify the proportion of woodcock flight locations that fall below a threshold detectable by weather radar to provide some context for comparing our estimates to other studies.
 We hypothesized that woodcock flight altitudes would fall below mean estimates for nocturnal migrants (418–459m AGL; Horton et al. 2016) and would frequently fall within altitudinal ranges corresponding with obstacles such as buildings, wind turbines, and communication towers, based on high rates of collisions for this species (Mendall and Aldous 1943, Loss et al. 2020).
-We also hypothesized that woodcock flight altitudes will be lower in fall than spring, in accordance with general trends in nocturnal migrants (Horton et al. 2016), and that flight altitudes will be similar among age and sex classes due to minimal differences in morphological characteristics among these classes (McAuley et al. 2020, Agostini et al. 2023).
+We also postulated that woodcock flight altitudes will be lower in fall than spring, in accordance with general trends in nocturnal migrants (Horton et al. 2016), and that flight altitudes will be similar among age and sex classes due to minimal differences in morphological characteristics among these classes (McAuley et al. 2020, Agostini et al. 2023).
 Our analysis sheds light on the vulnerability of woodcock and other nocturnal migrants to airspace collisions during their migratory flights, and the necessity for further study of low altitude movements of birds in general.

 Methods